gbrlmza/lana-bechallenge-checkout/README.md

 ---
 ### Scalability

 In a real application the app cloud architecture could be something like this.
-Using a load balancer to handle multiple app instances, a separate database with master and replicas(slaves) or with a sharing approach.
+Using a load balancer to handle multiple app instances, a separate database with master and replicas(slaves) or with a sharding approach.
 An external distributed lock would be used and the access to the app could by and nginx gateway.

 ![](doc/img/diagram.png)